Excerpts from Beyond Calvin: Essays on the Diversity of the Reformed Tradition (underlining mine):

 Such was the severity of Zwingli and Luther.
 Zwingli drowning those who disagreed, and Luther gave his nefarious nod to Fritz Erbe being lowered down into a "terror hole" till he recanted of his errors.
 But in what sense (e.g., directly or indirectly) did Luther and Zwingli give their respective nods to religious violence?
 One scholar writes:

 “Luther did not resort to violence against [heretics] directly.
 By 1525 he had driven Karlstadt[and] Munzer…out of Wittenberg and he had refrained from calling for their deaths.
 Yet when it came to rebellion rather than heresy, Luther was willing to contemplate violence…and to call for the slaughter of the peasant rebels whom he compared to rabid dogs.
 Zwingli took a harsher approach.
 By 1525, under his leadership, the city of Zurich was aggressively harassing those who refused to accept infant baptism.
 And in 1527, when adult re-baptism was declared a capital crime, the execution of anabaptist heretics became routine.
-The first of these martyrs, Felix [Munz or Munst?–CD] was drowned in Lake Zurich — a fitting punishment, according to the Zwinglians, for someone who abused the waters of baptism…ironically, but logically, martyrdom confirmed for them their identity as the true Church of Christ…a most painful self-fulfilling prophecy" (Carlos M. N. Eire, Reformations: The Early Modern World, 1450-1650; my transcription of this work as an audiobook).
+The first of these martyrs, Felix [Munz or Munst?–CD] was drowned in Lake Zurich — a fitting punishment, according to the Zwinglians, for someone who abused the waters of baptism…ironically, but logically, martyrdom confirmed for them their identity as the true Church of Christ…a most painful self-fulfilling prophecy" (Carlos M. N. Eire, Reformations: The Early Modern World, 1450-1650; my transcription of the audiobook version of this work--CD).

 "Bucer was ready to admit that this broad definition included Catholics: 'there are many who belong much more to Christ among those who are considered papists than among those who seem to be evangelical.'"